sarahrudy/battleship/README.md

 Fortunately, we are both committed to keeping our schedules open and we have limited outside commitments.

 **Communication Expectations (How and often will we communicate?
 How do we keep lines of communication open?
 How will we make decisions as a team?
 How will we communicate about our emotional and mental well-being with each other?):**
+REVISIT

 **Abilities & Growth Expectations (Technical strengths and areas for desired improvement):**
 Being able to iterate over all files we create, call on methods within those files, understand the full scope, working through the interaction phase of the project.

 **Workload Expectations (What features do we each want to work on?):**
+REVISIT

 **Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests/Debugging and Problem-solving Techniques):**
+We'll both need practice with creating and reviewing pull requests in a collaboration project.

 **Pomodoro Break Schedule:**
+45 min/ 5 min

 **Expectations for giving and receiving feedback:**
+Being honest, open, and kind and receiving constructive criticism as a means for learning.

 **Additional Remote Considerations:**
+None.

 **Project management tools we will use (GitHub projects or Trello are popular tools):**
+We will explore using GitHub projects.
+At surface level, it looks like it will be a good tool to keep us organized and on track.

 **Day 1 Agenda:**
+- DTR
+- Review "Battleship - Overview"
+- Get some files and classes set up
+- Write out general plan of attack
+-

 **Additional Notes:**